16 - 20 februari 2006

 DEPO DARM Contemporary Art Space, Athens (GR)

-Athens Voice (GR)
+a for Athens Voice

 The work of Maria Ikonomopoulou is many-sided.
 Using a range of modern and traditional techniques she creates beautiful pieces that raise a lot of questions about contemporary society.